-Depicted in this lovely pic is the “Virgen de Chamorro”, the first prototype.
+Depicted in this lovely photo is the “Virgen de Chamorro,” the first prototype.
 Its gained that nickname when it took part in the Spanish Civil War.
-Curiously it was bought by the Republicans, but operated by the rebels (Nationalist) after they captured the ship which was taking it to Spain.
+Curiously it was bought by the Republicans, but operated by the Nationalists after they captured the ship which was taking it to Spain.

 By the way, I’m a BIG fan of this engine configuration.